b5prolh/MetamonPlayer/README.md

 # MetamonPlayer
-Simple program to play Metamon automatically
+Simple program to play Metamon automatically.

-#Donate
+# Donate
 <b>If you can please donate little bit Raca or Eggs to</b>

 	0x3c27669094b8B7F7336376e256146DDa8E36ECe8